hoeken/ArduinoTrace/README.md

     - line number
     - variable's name
     - variable's value
+* `INTERVAL(variable)` is a self contained timer that returns true each time the interval (in milliseconds) has elapsed.
 * `BREAK()` pauses the program until you send a line-break to the Serial
 * `TRACE()` and `DUMP(variable)` work at global scope, provided that you call `ARDUINOTRACE_INIT()` to initialize the Serial port.
 * Flushes the Serial port to make sure that each line is complete